Konnichi wa / Great Outdoors

 Final thoughts on green tea shots

-Hope you enjoyed this article about green tea shots!
+Hope you enjoyed this article on how to make a green tea shot!

 Looking for more on Green Tea Shots and other similar content?
 Try these: